Релиз Red Dead Redemption 2 отложен до следующей весны

 - It has radius damage, meaning it hurts clustered groups of enemies.
 This

 can work wonders on a fully loaded warthog.
-Just try not to get run over.
+Just try not to get

 - Camping behind teleport points with the flamethrower will get you a LOT of